 Act No. 2019 – 197 creates the panel that is to determine the benefits of direct shipment “while protecting current businesses and ensuring that alcohol is delivered in a responsible manner.”

 The nine-member task force will include a licensed Alabama wine manufacturer, distributor and retailer as well as a representative of a shipping and delivery business.
 The Alabama Alcoholic Beverage Control board will also have a representative.
 The other members will be lawmakers.

 The group, which is to conduct at least two public hearings, is to look at other states’ direct shipment laws, especially states that have a three-tier system for alcohol sales – manufacturers, distributors and retailers.

-The four bills that had been awaiting floor debate at the time this resolution passed were:
+Besides Collins’ bill, four other direct shipping bills had been awaiting floor debate at the time this task force was created:

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!

 Reprints or republishing are welcomed but require permission.
 Contact us for permission.